Saudi Arabia vows to retaliate if Trump follows through on 'severe punishment' threat over Khashoggi

 "That meeting .... is about terrorists’ financing and how to stop it – it’s a very important meeting," Kudlow said.

 He added: "If Khashoggi was harmed, [Trump] will take action. ...
-When the President speaks, when the Presidents warns, people should take him at his word.
+When the president speaks, when the president warns, people should take him at his word.
 Obviously, he is very, very serious."

 Asked whether Saudi Arabia could hurt the U.S. by leveraging its oil reserves, Kudlow said he didn't see major risks.
 "We are in pretty good shape, in my opinion, with our energy boom, to cover any shortfalls," he told host Chris Wallace.

-And Trump has said he probably will not cancel a $110 billion arms deal with the Saudi government, arguing that killing the arrangement would harm the U.S. unnecessarily.
+Trump has said he probably will not cancel a $110 billion arms deal with the Saudi government, arguing that killing the arrangement would harm the U.S. unnecessarily.
 Speaking to CBS' "Face the Nation" on Sunday, Florida Republican Sen. Marco Rubio defended Trump's decision, saying Saudi Arabia would simply buy arms from another source if the U.S. cut them off -- and that the U.S. would lose its leverage over the country in the process.

 Rubio added that the issue didn't come down to money.
 "There's not enough money in the world for us to buy back our credibility on human rights," he said.